stat4701/2014/_posts/2014-04-30-Dyan-Project-Review.md

 #### Screen Captures:

-1.Chart given below that is generated now from the Reporting System has no visualiation but has all the data needed for one facility only.
+1.Chart given below is generated now from the Reporting System.
+It has no visualiation but has all the data needed for one facility only.

 * 2013 2014 YTD Budget Vs Actuals by Title by Reason per facility: <br>